 Because a head injury can cause permanent brain damage, you could have long-term medical expenses and may even suddenly become unable to continue in your profession or any other job.
 This can increase the value of your claim.
 The insurance company for the trucker and trucking company may fight harder to deny or reduce your claim due to the potentially large settlement you could receive.

 If you suffered a brain injury in a truck accident, you need an experienced truck accident attorney on your side.
-At Chris J. Hudson, LLC, our experienced legal team understands the federal regulations governing truckers and trucking companies, conducts thorough investigations in these claims, and fights hard to obtain the compensation our clients deserve.
+At Chris Hudson & Associates, our experienced legal team understands the federal regulations governing truckers and trucking companies, conducts thorough investigations in these claims, and fights hard to obtain the compensation our clients deserve.
 Contact us online or call us directly at 888.795.6261 to schedule your free consultation to get your questions answered and to discuss the legal options we can pursue for you.